hapax/hapax.github.io/assets/teaching.md

 ## A view of the scrubland

-You've probably realised by now that I'm not talking about hiking, I'm talking about *maths*.
+You've probably realised by now that I'm not talking about hiking.
+I'm talking about *maths*.
 In this thinly-veiled analogy, walking is the ability to manipulate symbols, to follow rules, to play with formal structures.
 For most people, this is not an intrisically interesting activity.
-For most mathematicians, it's particularly boring!
+In fact, it's particularly boring for mathematicians!
 This is because maths is not walking; it's hiking.
 It's a way of encountering and understanding and exploring the world using formal systems.